alhuri/Sentiment-Analysis-of-Arabic-Apps-Reviews/README.md

 - Study the gap of the user requirements needs between males and females and study functional and non-functional issues that every category notes and cares about improving.
 - Study the satisfaction rate according to the version of the app.
+- Extract more features such as Size, Installs, Age, Genre
+- Translate non-Arabic reviews
+- Build an interface

 ## References
 Al-Sarem, Mohammed & Saeed, Faisal & Alshamani, Maha.
 (2021).
 Design of an Arabic Google Play Store User Reviews Dataset for Detecting Apps Requirements Issues.